MirosBL45/car_hub/README.md

-Car hub application made with
+Car hub application made with these tools

+Next.js
 Typescript
 ui components from headless
-Next.js